-Monday - Thursday 8:00 a.m. - 4:30 p.m.
-Closed Friday, Saturday and Sunday

-The Melba Patton Library supports the curriculum by offering over 95,000 print and non-print items, along with access to a variety of electronic data-bases consisting of over 18,000 full text journals, 25,000 downloadable eBooks, and 3,900 downloadable audio books.
+Monday - Thursday $8:00\ a.m.-4:30\ p.m.$ Closed Friday, Saturday and Sunday variety of electronic data- bases consisting of over 18,000 full text journals, 25,000 downloadable eBooks, and 3,900 downloadable audio books.
 The Library is a member of I-Share, which includes the collections of 82 member libraries.
 The I-Share database contains over 11.5 million unique bibliographic records and more than 36 million item records.